 World War I Memorial, War memorial in Atlantic City, US.

-The memorial was erected after the First World War to honor those who served and died in the conflict.
-It was later added to the National Register of Historic Places, ensuring its preservation as a historic site.
+The memorial was erected after the First World War ended, to honor the men and women from Atlantic City who had fought.
+It was later listed on the National Register of Historic Places.

 The memorial serves as a gathering place for remembrance ceremonies where people come together to honor local service members.
 These gatherings shape the community's connection to shared history and collective memory.